A house with a pool is a luxury we cannot rave enough about!

 Step 2: Paperwork

 Once the inspection is complete, the engineer will make a formal proposal.
 They will organise all the paperwork, including the design requirements, budget, scope, concrete laying plans, and rough sketches.
-The builder will then submit the proposal to the Local Council to gain Development Application (DA) approval and a Construction Certificate.
+The builder will then submit the proposal to the Local Council for approval for a Development Application (DA) and a Construction Certificate.

 Only a licensed engineer should draft the plan as per the Local Council regulations.
-They should include their name, the company they’re associated with, along with necessary ID proof in the contract.
+They should include their name, the company they’re associated with, and necessary ID proof in the contract.
 This is a detailed and time-consuming process and can take anywhere between 3 to 4 weeks.

 Step 3: Excavation